 Advocacy For Lawyers

-The Cannabis Bar Association plays a unique role as the hub for attorneys in the cannabis industry, a safe place where lawyers can come together to discuss the difficult legal issues that they are facing and to find mutual support for both their professional endeavors and the personal stresses that come with practicing law in such an unsettled area.
+The International Cannabis Bar Association plays a unique role as the hub for attorneys in the cannabis industry, a safe place where lawyers can come together to discuss the difficult legal issues that they are facing and to find mutual support for both their professional endeavors and the personal stresses that come with practicing law in such an unsettled area.

 Our members represent businesses across the spectrum in the cannabis industry, from the legacy “mom & pop” operators in Northern California to the multi-state conglomerates, and everything in between.
 Because we represent such a diverse set of interests, it is inappropriate to involve ourselves in traditional advocacy that promotes certain regulatory schemes, and therefore certain sets of our members’ clients’ interests, over others.